 - Agencies will incorporate this policy into their information technology plans.

 - Agencies will draft plans to replace non-relational database systems with RDBMS for mission critical and inter-agency applications.

 Agencies shall prepare a brief report that indicates the steps taken to ensure that their Database Systems are compliant with these policies and their associated standards.

-DOIT will develop Agency reporting requirements for those agencies that are utilizing funds provided by DOIT.
+DAS-BEST will develop Agency reporting requirements for those agencies that are utilizing funds provided by DAS-BEST or OPM.